ZehCoque/CUDA_PCISPH/readme.md

 # CUDA PCISPH

 Predictive-Corrective Incompressible Smooth Particle Hydrodynamics developed for NVIDIA CUDA.
-This project was developed by José Antonio Rico Coque in West Pomeranian University of Technology (ZUT) on the Faculty of Mechanical Engineering and Mechatronics with Professor Bartosz Powalka.
 It is a tool for solving Navier-Stokes' equations in a particle-based fluid simulation called Smooth Particle Hydrodynamics.
-This method predicts future positions for each particle and corrects it forcing the imcompressibility of water.
+This method predicts and corrects future positions for each particle forcing the fluid's imcompressibility.

 ## Getting Started